richardroy/delay/FOLIO.md

 ##### npm build
 package.json build script will package the req. files into a zip, this zip is whats uploaded to the chrome webstore when updating the extension.

+### User Adoption
+A benifit of building a chrome extension is you immediatly get access to some metrics reguarding, impressions in the store, installations, uninstallations and daily users.

 ## Next Steps
 The next step would be to create a firefox extension, all chrome browser interfaces are within the BrowserService.
 This can be renamed so that a FirefoxBrowserService can be created and during the build process a selected browser can be passed in to determine which BrowserService file to include.

+Add google analytics, there was a period where impressioned spiked to over 2k a day, google analytics may have given the required information to see where the extension was referenced.